jeffpodmayer/tagster/update-data-collection.plan.md

 **File: `src/utils/location.ts` (new)**

 - Use `expo-location` for GPS capture
-- Manual capture button in Location tab
+- Manual capture button in Location section

 ### 5. Custom Fields